 - Product Selection.
 Decide which products are most likely to succeed for each offer scenario.
 Choose high demand products well-suited to the offer.
 Don’t give away more than you’re comfortable calling a “learning experience”.
 But don’t be a cheapskate either.
 Nobody’s going to clamor for a $2 soap sample in a giveaway.

 - Schedule.
-Map out the year and associated relevant.
+Map out the year and associated holidays and events.
 Approach bloggers a few months in advance so they can plan if they like.
 Jot down holidays, shopping events, etc.

 - Stock Up.
 If you have a repeatable product, make sure you stock up on finished product or supplies before the promotion so you can fill any order that comes.
 Don’t go crazy, but be ready.